-8.2.2.1.4.1 A cross-connection control plan per the requirements UFC 3-230-01 to detect and prevent cross-connections in drinking water systems that create, or have the potential to create, an imminent and substantial danger to public health via drinking water contamination.
-The plan will include cross-connection and backflow protection device (BFPD) inventories that are kept current.
-If any unprotected high-hazard cross-connection is discovered during the course of a cross-connection survey, the installation must report the finding to the appropriate DoD medical authority within 48 hours.
+8.2.2.1.4.1 A cross-connection control plan to detect and prevent crossconnections in drinking water systems that create, or have the potential to create, an imminent and substantial danger to public health via drinking water contamination.73 The plan will include cross-connection and backflow protection device (BFPD) inventories that are kept current.
+If any unprotected high-hazard cross-connection is discovered during the course of a crossconnection survey, the installation must report the finding to the appropriate DoD medical authority within 48 hours.

-8.2.2.1.4.2 Inspection and testing of all BFPD for proper installation and operation per the requirements of UFC 3-230-02.
+$$8.2.2.1.4.2\;$ Inspection and testing of all BFPD for proper installation and operation.
+74

-8.2.2.1.4.3 Reduced pressure zone (RPZ) BFPD on all fire suppression systems that use foam, antifreeze, or other chemicals, per the requirements of UFC 3-600-01, Fire Protection Engineering For Facilities.
+$8.2.2.1.4.3\,$ Reduced pressure zone (RPZ) BFPD on all fire suppression systems that use foam, antifreeze, or other chemicals.
+75